 As a reminder, always be honest on your resume, don’t stretch the truth just to get the verbs in!

-I am so excited for you to start adding more power to your resume and implement the tips I have provided to you in this post.
+I am so excited for you to start adding more power to your resume and implement the tips I have provided to you in this post your resume is sure to stand out by incorporating the list of 50+ powerful action verbs you need to use on your resume.